seif1125/FITZROY-WEATHER/README.md

-A React.js webapp which gets the weather details using OpenweatherMap API jkj
+A React.js webapp which gets the weather details using OpenweatherMap API